The stats which prove how much Manchester United missed Paul Pogba

 Lukaku ended a four-game barren run against Newcastle on Saturday, taking his tally to five goals in five games alongside Pogba.

 Without his pal, he scored three in seven, averaging 0.42 goals per game.
 Lukaku’s number of total shots dropped from 4.8 per game to 2.57, while the number of shots on target fell from 2.2 to 1.28.
-These are the sort of stats you want to know before placing your bets at a weekend – and you should also read these betting site reviews before deciding where to spend your money.

 Not only was Lukaku receiving criticism for his lack of goals, but his involvement in United’s build-up play was questioned too.
 The Belgium record goalscorer was making fewer passes and having fewer touches with Pogba out, with his number of touches in the opposition box being cut in half from an average of 7.8 to 3.42.